tom-mi/iBrew/distro/README.md_parts/README_part1.md

  * Does ```./ibrew list``` work?
  * Make sure that your kettle/coffee machine is on the same network and subnet as your pc and your phone.
  * It could be that your router is blocking utp broadcast messages (some do, so it never auto detects).
+ * Running it on a computer with only a loopback device will result in auto detection be disabled (when using the simulator)

 Static IP address
  * Look up the IP address of the appliance in your router (dhpc server)